palantir/atlasdb/docs/source/services/timelock_service/migration.rst

 AtlasDB assumes that timestamps returned by the timestamp service are monotonically increasing.
-In order to preserve this guarantee when moving from an embedded timestamp service to an external timestamp service, we need to ensure that any timestamps the external timestamp service issues must be larger than any timestamps that the embedded service issues.
+In order to preserve this guarantee when moving from an embedded timestamp service to an external timestamp service, we need to ensure that timestamps issued by the external timestamp service are larger than those issued by the embedded one.
 Otherwise, this can lead to serious data corruption.

 The migration process must be run offline (that is, with no AtlasDB clients running during migration) and basically consists of the following steps:

 1. Set up the external timestamp service.
-2. Obtain a timestamp TS that is at least as large as the largest timestamp issued.
+2. Obtain a timestamp ``TS`` that is at least as large as the largest timestamp issued.
-3. Fast-forward the external timestamp service to at least TS.
+3. Fast-forward the external timestamp service to at least ``TS``.
 4. Invalidate the old timestamp service, preventing AtlasDB clients from retrieving timestamps from it.
 5. Configure AtlasDB clients to retrieve timestamps from the new timestamp service.
 6. Restart AtlasDB clients.